MrCoderKai/vim-beauty-guide/README.md

 5. `f<char>`           - Find the specific `<char>` **f**orward
 6. `F<char>`           - Find the specific `<char>` backward
 7. `vi}`               - enable Visual mode, and select inner Brace
-8. `K`                 - Quicker break into new line after cursor in NORMAL mode
+8. `<leader>j`         - Quicker break into new line after cursor in NORMAL mode
 9. `:set <var>?`       - Print the value of `<var>`
 10. `%`                - Jump to the corresponding brackets
 11. `:Sex`             - Open Netrw Directory in vertical window, choose and enter to open file